-Staff at Westbrook Hay Prep School are permitted to bring in personal devices for their own use.
-Staff may use such devices in school staffrooms or during non-contact break times when no children are present, or when emergency circumstances dictate (e.g. to call for medical assistance when on the sports field).
+Staff at Westbrook Hay School are permitted to bring in personal devices for their own use.
+Staff may use such devices in school staff rooms or during non-contact break times when no children are present, or when emergency circumstances dictate (e.g. to call for medical assistance when on the sports field).

-In line with EYFS (includes Reception) regulations, personal mobile devices are not allowed in any EYFS setting, where this setting is defined as any area where EYFS pupils are present or are reasonably expected to be present.
+In line with EYFS (including Reception) regulations, personal mobile devices are not allowed in any EYFS setting, where this setting is defined as any area where EYFS pupils are present or are reasonably expected to be present.
 This is the case for visitors and staff.
 The use of mobile phones is permitted in the Pre-Prep staff room and the Pre-Prep School Office.
-Parents may take photographs of their own child, using their mobile phone, at public performances but should not post these photographs on social media is any children is visible in the photo.
+Parents may take photographs of their own child, using their mobile phone, at public performances but should not post these photographs on social media if any other children are visible in the photo.